Siracusa Sicily: guide to Ortigia and more

 Ipogeo di Piazza Duomo – underground

-Browse a list of photos and reviews about the accommodation in the beautiful Ortigia in Siracusa Sicily
+Browse a list of photos and reviews about the accommodation on the Ortigia island in Siracusa Sicily.

 Where to eat in Ortigia – Siracusa Sicily

-When you wish to sit and have your meal in a very quiet, special place, head for La Foglia.
+When you wish to sit and have your meal in a very romantic, special place, head for “Trattoria La Foglia” (address: Via Capodieci, 21) .
 This restaurant surprised me with the unique, handcrafted, colorful decoration of its interior.
 It’s a family-run restaurant, founded by a local hippy chef and her artist husband.
 The dishes are sensational, and for the quality offered, they´re more than affordable!
 You’ll find original variations of traditional Sicilian cuisine.
 Don’t miss the fettuccini with shrimps, walnuts, pachino tomatoes, and wild fennels and the Sicilian almonds’ pudding.
 I went back to this restaurant several times, charmed by the atmosphere.
 La Foglia is a pleasure for both the eyes and the palate!